Teddy-Li/LMKBC-Track1/README.md

      - `silver_B` means using silver and gold training data jointly, with dev2 set as dev for golds;
      - `silver_C` means using silver and gold training data jointly, with entire dev set as dev for golds;
    - The `--extend_len` option is for extending the sizes of MASKS in the MLM task, from the object tokens themselves to the tokens surrounding the object tokens;
-7. The MLM-trained checkpoints are then used in the place of BERT-large-cased
+7. The MLM-trained checkpoints are then used as the LM-backbone for prompting.

 ### For Prompt Retrieval / Selection